algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 We were tasked to recreate the game Frogger using an FPGA<sup><a href="#1">[1]</a></sup> using the verilog<sup><a href="#2">[2]</a></sup> language.

 ### b-Targetted-Audience
-According to the types of players, our Frogger will have differents requierements.<br>
+According to the types of players, our Frogger will have different requierements.<br>
 <i>Take a look at personas definition in [functional specification](https://github.com/algosup/2024-2025-project-1-fpga-team-6/blob/main/Documents/FunctionalSpecifications/functionalSpecifications.md#4-personas-definition) for more informations</i>

 #### Retro-Gaming-Player